 There are many hotels in Ellensburg.
 Please be sure to reserve early.

-We have a group booking rate at Best Western, Days Inn and Comfort Inn for Friday and Saturday using the group name “Suzuki Festival 2018.”
+We could not get a group booking rate at Best Western this year due to limited room availability though they offered a discounted rate if you call and ask for the “Best Western rewards member discounted rate”.
+This does require setting up a rewards program account.
 Book as soon as possible, since there are limited rooms, and there are other events going on in Ellensburg the same weekend.
-Be sure to call by phone to get the group rate.

 Best Western Plus Lincoln Inn & Suites